The Lawton Standard Co. is raising the standard for foundries.

 In 1991, the World Wide Web was introduced, and for the first time ever, a global connection was possible via the internet.

-September 11, 2001 was a devastating day in our nation’s history.
-On this day, terrorist attacks on the World Trade Center and Pentagon resulted in the deaths of nearly 3,000 people.
+September 11, 2001, was a devastating day in our nation’s history.
+On this day, terrorist attacks on the World Trade Center and the Pentagon resulted in the deaths of nearly 3,000 people.
 We forever remember the victims and heroes of 9/11.

 2003 – 2010